A Hardy-type result on the average of the lattice point error term over long intervals

-At this point, we call in two results established in \cite{randol69a} and \cite{randol69b}, which establish comparison theorems between the decay of the Fourier transform of the indicator function of a compact domain $D$ in $\Bbb{R}^k$ having zones of zero curvature on its boundary, and the decay of the Fourier transform of the indicator function of a ball.
+At this point, we briefly review some results which establish comparison theorems between the decay of the Fourier transform of the indicator function of a compact domain $D$ in $\mathbb{R}^k$ and the decay of the Fourier transform of the indicator function of a ball.
+Of particular interest, if $\partial D$ is adequately smooth, are examples having zones of zero curvature on $\partial D$.
+We begin with an early pointwise estimate, stronger than required for the specific purposes of this paper, but applicable to some situations to which the later $L^2$ averaging estimates are not.
+It was motivated by questions arising from the study of representations by positive forms.